straysheep-dev/straysheep-dev.github.io/docs/blog/posts/openwrt.md

 Connect to the device at OpenWrt's default: `ssh -p 22 root@192.168.1.1`

-   1) Note that you'll likely need to reconfigure your machine's network interface to be an ip address on 192.168.1.0/24 using `ifconfig` or `ip`
+   1) Note that you'll likely need to **manually** reconfigure your machine's network interface to be an ip address on 192.168.1.0/24 using a GUI, `ifconfig` or `ip`
    2) Use `sudo systemctl restart network-manager.service`
-   3) On Windows, you will need to reboot unless a future update permits reconfiguring of a live network interface
+   3) On Windows, you can do this via the network configuration GUI
+   4) You can still use your host's existing WiFi connection for internet while working on the OpenWrt device via ethernet

 ## Troubleshoot Connecting